 Instructions

-• Preheat oven to 350ยฐF.
-Bring a large pot of water to boil.
-Spray a 9x13-inch ceramic or glass baking dish with cooking spray.
-Spread 1 cup (245g) marinara sauce on the bottom of the pan and set aside.
+• Preheat oven to 350°F. Spray a 9×13-inch ceramic or glass baking dish with cooking spray.
+Spread 1 cup marinara sauce over the bottom of the pan and set aside.

-• In a large bowl, mix cream cheese spread, 1 and 1/2 cups of the Italian cheese, Parmesan, and egg.
-Mix until combined.
-Add cooked beef/sausage mixture and stir to combine.
-Spoon about 2 tablespoons of the mixture into each shellย (see note 1).
+• In a large bowl, mix cream cheese spread, 1 and 1/2 cups Italian cheese blend, Parmesan, and egg until combined.
+Add the cooked and slightly cooled sausage mixture and stir until evenly mixed.

-• Remove and top with fresh parsley and basil if desired.ย
+• Remove from oven and top with fresh parsley and basil, if desired.
+Serve hot.

 Recipe Notes